Nicholas Armstrong, Artistic Director Emeritus, Brooklyn Symphony Orchestra

 Trombone Concertino in Bb Major

-Giuseppe Laino, soloist
+Giuseppe Laino, trombone

 ALBERT ROUSSEL